-1) Start using Cart Abandonment Recovery today
+1) Start using cart abandonment recovery today

-A cost-effective recovery solution will make you money.
-All it takes to send generic abandonment recovery emails is a little bit of admin and copying a one-line script into your cart, then you can go live immediately.
-(Read more.)
+A cost-effective recovery solution will make you money very quickly.
+All it takes to send generic abandonment recovery emails is adding a one-line script into your cart, then you can go live immediately.

-"Browse abandonment" is a slightly misleading term.
-These emails are mostly sent to existing customers who have made a return visit to your site to do research, so I think of them as "Window Shoppers".
+Browse abandonment emails are mostly sent to existing customers who have made a return visit to your site to do research, so you can think of them as “window shoppers".
 A good approach when writing a browse abandonment email is that you want to thank the shopper for their recent visit and save them time by providing links to the exact products seen.
 It's not hard: we provide this as a single mail-merge.
-No advertising!

-3) Real-Time is Vital
+3) Real-time is vital

 We recommend sending abandonment emails about 30 minutes after customers leave the site.
 The precise timing is a judgement call, but between 20 and 45 minutes seems to work for most clients.
 If you make the delay longer, more shoppers will have already bought elsewhere.
-If you make it very short, you will get "false alarms" and annoy some shoppers who have just been been dealing with a brief interruption such as a phone call.
+If you make it very short, you will get "false alarms" and annoy some shoppers who have just been dealing with a brief interruption such as a phone call.